mir0n-pro/git-utilities/pre-commit/README.md

-#pre-commit  (bash command to handle GIT pre-commit hook)
+# pre-commit  (bash command to handle GIT pre-commit hook)
-#chisel.exe (x64 conslole utility to normalize a source file)
+A precommit hook to get rid of tab symbols, trailig whitespaces.
+Optionally: supports Perforce keywords
+Optionally: normalizes Oracle plsql code

-#How to install
+## How to install
-Copy chisel.ex` to the root of local git repositories.
+Copy `chisel.ex` to the root of local git repositories.
 Copy pre-commit to .git/hooks of repository where you like to enable code normalization.

 ##How to use:
-At commit your committed file will be normalized with options within the pre-commit bash script.
+At commit your files will be normalized with options within the pre-commit bash script.

 Initially,for SQL files chisel option in use:
          `(../chisel.exe -o -e -t -p -a="$author" "$file")`